 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 1DX Mark II and the RX0 II are recent models that are part of the current product line-up.
-The 1DX Mark II replaced the earlier Canon 1DX, while the RX0 II followed on from the Sony RX0.
+The RX0 II is a recent model that features in the current product line-up of Sony.
+In contrast, the 1DX Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D X Mark II or the Sony RX0 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.